 - The top of the bread becomes crisp as it bakes.
 Cover with aluminum foil if you prefer a softer bun.

-- To store: Add to a covered storage container.
-Eat cold or reheat in the microwave.
+- To store: Add the sandwiches and sauce to separate covered storage containers.
+Eat within 3 days.
+Eat cold or reheat in the microwave, oven, or air fryer.

 Originally published in August of 2016.
 Updated post in June of 2022 with new photos, same great recipe.